 This breed of hamster usually has a brown or gray coat, despite its name, but their coat turns white in winter as a natural defense against predators.
 They look a lot like Campbell's dwarf hamstersWhite Russians have hairier legs, which makes it possible to differentiate them.

-These are social animals and they would enjoy the company of another hamster of the same sex, but make sure that they have a spacious house to give them their own space to relax.
-It is recommended to keep them in a quiet place, but to provide them with plenty of attention and toys to keep them stimulated throughout the day.
+These are social animals and they would enjoy the company of another hamster of the same sex, but make sure they have a spacious house to give them their own space to relax.
+It is recommended to keep them in a quiet place, but provide them with plenty of attention and toys to keep them stimulated throughout the day.

 As they are very smallordinary hamster cages are not suitable as they can easily be damaged by the sneak in in the gaps, so you may want to consider housing them in a tank.